blockchyp/developer-docs/docs/sdk-guide/index.rst

 **Running A Transaction**

 Now that you know where the terminal actually is, you can take some poor schmo's money.
-This part's easy.
+This part is easy.
 Just wrap the client's original request inside a Terminal Request as shown below.
 Note that the terminal API is on ports 8000 and 8443.
 We highly recommend using HTTPS on port 8443.